tfiers/sharp/README.md

 provided.

 > The Luigi scheduling server can only run as a daemon on Linux-like operating systems.
-If you want to use the scheduling server on Windows, run it manually in the foreground using the `luigid` command.
+If you want to use the scheduling server on Windows, run it manually, in the foreground, using the `luigid` command.

 When the central scheduler is running, and when you have correctly set the